rarebreed/rarebreed.github.io/_posts/2016-05-14-getting-started-with-purescript.md

 Where I think clojure is good though is as a stepping stone to haskell/purescript.
 If you're coming from the imperative world, clojure will be a bumpy ride, but not as bumpy (I think) as if you came straight to haskell.
-The reason is that clojure still has some impure escape hatches (now that I am learning haskell, I see that the do macro in clojure is a poor man's do block in haskell).
-The syntax is not the hard part about clojure, in fact, it's one of the coolest parts of the language (and helps make macros possible).
-In fact, I wish haskell syntax looked like a lisp (more like the original lambda calculus).
+The reason is that clojure still has some impure escape hatches.
+Now that I am learning haskell, I see that the do macro in clojure is a poor man's do block in haskell.
+The syntax is not the hard part about clojure, in fact, it's one of the coolest parts of the language and helps make macros possible.
+In fact, I wish haskell syntax looked like a lisp and more like the lambda calculus it's based on.
 Clojure will also force you into thinking about how to deal with immutable data, which for me, was the hardest part about becoming fluent in clojure.

-Clojure is good for small scale (maybe a thousand lines of code scattered across a few files).
+Clojure is good for small scale; maybe a thousand lines of code scattered across a few files.
 When you start getting into the tens of thousands of lines of code or more, it takes a lot of discipline to make a dynamically typed language work.

+I know strongly typed vs. dynamic brings out religious zealotry in many, but I'm just a typed language kind of guy.
+The only valid argument that dynamic languages proponents legitimately can claim as a win is that there are some valid untyped programs that can't be expressed in typed language.
+However, typed languages win in virtually any other category

+- robustness
+- finding more errors at compile time than run time
+- better static analysis
+- easier refactoring
+- code is easier to understand

+Perhaps the first and last point dynamic proponents will claim are false, but I think all the rest even they must concede.
+I will argue that typed languages are more robust (especially a language like haskell) which can get rid of the billion dollar mistake that is null.
+I will also claim that typed code is easier to understand with a simple test.
+Take your average python code base and look at a function.
+What are the types of the parameters that you are supposed to pass in?
+Docstrings you say?
+Are you sure those are up to date?
+And there's no guarantee a docstring will exists for a function.

+I will don my flame resistant firesuit and make the claim that people who prefer dynamic languages simply are too lazy or in a rush to type things out.
+Even when I was writing clojure code, I found that I often started putting things into defrecords rather than a map.
+The conventional wisdom is that you use maps unless you need performance or you have to require that a key is inside a map.
+But that's the problem.
+What happens when a key doesn't exist in the map?
+Now you have to do defensive checking in your code to make sure you DO have the key.
+So any time you spend not making it into a proper type gets lost on the defensive coding and adding {:pre [] :post []} contract functions.

+What I am discovering about haskell's type system is why they call it Algebraic Data Types.
+If you studied Abstract Algebra or Modern Algebra in college, you'll start to see why.
+For example, purescript has Semigroups and Rings.
+A SemiGroup for example must support the append operation.
+Why is this important?
+What good does Type Theory bring to programming?
+I just want to code!!
+The reason you should learn these things is because they help you reason about your program.
+They help you understand which parts of your code are composable with other, and how to make them composable with each other.
+Composing functions is really THE hallmark of functional programming the more I think about it.
+Immutable data, functions as first class citizens, isolating impure from pure code, all of these things are really about being able to compose functions together.

+Hopefully you read the blog post from Adam Bard above, and saw that haskell code is more concise and succinct than a core.typed annotated clojure code.
+In fact, I'd say it's as concise as unannotated code.

-# Dipping the toes into purescript
+## Dipping the toes into purescript

 So now that I've gotten out of the way why I want to use purescript, let's start taking some notes!!

-## Getting purescript and dependencies
+# Getting purescript and dependencies

 I had a problem trying to install purescript using **sudo npm install -g purescript** due to some problem with a flag.
 So instead, I built purescript using stack.
 Of course, that means you will need to [install stack][-stack] on your